Matters of TastePrint

 F. R. Leavis, a critic’s job requires drawing distinctions.
 Regardless of field, it’s not just the canon that is inherently exclusionary.
 It’s criticism itself.

-Paul Lukacs is a professor of English at Loyola University Maryland and the author of Inventing Wine: A New History of One of the World’s Most Ancient Pleasures and American Vintage: The Rise of American Wine.
+Paul Lukacs is chair of the English department at Loyola University Maryland and the author of American Vintage: The Rise of American Wine, The Great Wines of America: The Top 40 Vintners, Vineyards, and Vintages, and most recently, Inventing Wine: A New History of One of the World’s Most Ancient Pleasures.